MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 ### Edit manifest file

-It let's you to edit how the Teams app integrates with Teams client.
+It helps you to edit the Teams app integration with Teams client.

 ## Deployment

-During or after the development, ensure to do provision, deployment, and publish Teams app before it is accessible to users.
+During or after the development, ensure to provision, deploy, and publish Teams app before it is accessible to users.

 ### Provision in the cloud

-It integrates with Azure Resource Manager that enables you to provision Azure resources, which your application needs for code approach.
+It integrates with Azure resource manager that enables you to provision Azure resources, which your application needs for code approach.

 ### Deploy to the cloud

- It helps you to deploy their source code to Azure.
+ It helps you to deploy the source code to Azure.

 ### Publish to Teams